-Gauri Sreenivasan has been the Director of Policy and Programs at the Federation since October 2014, bringing nearly 25 years of policy and programming experience in public, parliamentary, and non-profit sectors.
-She has an M.A. in International Affairs from Carleton University and a B.A (Honours) in Political Studies from Queens University.
+Gauri Sreenivasan has been the Director of Policy and Programs at the Federation since October 2014.
+She brings nearly 25 years of policy and programming experience in public and non-profit sectors.

 Sreenivasan was formerly a Director of Parliamentary Affairs at the House of Commons, and prior to that Policy Coordinator at the Canadian Council for International Cooperation for over 15 years.